ImaneMekkaoui1/Strings-and-Arrays-Java/README.md

 .
 Reverse it
 .
 Count the number of words
 ### Solution

 A menu is implemented using `switch`.
 `StringBuilder` is used to reverse the string.
 The number of words is calculated using `split()`.
+#### Menu-based Structure:
+. do-while loop with switch statement for repeated user operations

+#### String Reversal:
+.
+Uses StringBuilder.reverse() for efficiency and simplicity

+#### Word Counting:
+.
+Split string using split("\\s+") to handle multiple spaces

+. trim() ensures no extra spaces affect the count

+#### Why this approach?
+.
+Modular design, easy to extend with new operations

+.
+Efficient built-in Java methods minimize code complexity

 ### Operations Included
 1. Entering a string